awsdocs/aws-go-developer-guide/doc_source/s3-example-static-web-host.rst

 .. literalinclude:: example_code/s3/s3_get_bucket_website.go
    :lines: 31-35

-Initialize a session that the SDK will use to load configuration, credentials, and region info from the shared config file, ~/.aws/config, and create a new S3 service client.
+Initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials, and create a new S3 service client.

 .. literalinclude:: example_code/s3/s3_get_bucket_website.go
    :lines: 39-44